About the NT Training Awards

 Judges will shortlist all nominations to 3 finalists in each category, finding a quality group of finalists who can demonstrate their achievements, share their stories about training and step into the role of encouraging others to take up the challenge of training.

-Feedback for all finalists will be made available to the finalists at the complete of the NTTA program – after the gala awards dinner.
-Feedback will only be for finalist and not available to nominees who were not shortlisted as finalists.
+Feedback will be available to the finalists at the completion of the NTTA program – after the gala awards dinner.
+Feedback will only be for finalists only and not to nominees who were not shortlisted as finalists.
+To request your feedback, please email the NT Training Awards team.

 Winners and finalists in the business categories are encouraged to promote themselves as a 'Winner/Runner-up/Finalist NT [category name] of the Year' in their print and electronic publications until August of the following year.